 Sarah J. Halstead was born and raised in the small town of Flushing, Michigan.
 Trained as a classical pianist from a young age, Sarah has always been invigorated by performing and entertaining.
 As dreamers do, she ventured to The Big Apple to pursue her passions.

 While braving the NYC acting world, Sarah immersed herself in the restaurant scene and developed a new passion: wine.
 In pursuit of establishing herself as a wine representative, Sarah began her career at Winebow serving the city's most persnickety wine directors.
-She worked simultaneously as A Sommelier at Del Friscos Steakhouse in Rockefeller Center, while successfully completing the Wine, Spirits, Education & Trust, higher certificate.
+She worked simultaneously as a Sommelier at Del Friscos Steakhouse in Rockefeller Center, while successfully completing the Wine, Spirits, Education & Trust higher certificate.

 With her reputation flourishing, The Hess Collection recruited Sarah as their New York State Manager.
 Under the tutelage of Donald Hess she spent two years enhancing her expertise before seeking out new horizons to soak up.
 Sarah settled in Miami Beach, Florida, and joined Allied Domecq (now Pernod Ricard), as Champagne Ambassador for Perrier Jouet and GH Mumm.
 During this eight-year tenure Sarah's fixation for golden bubbles grew to trump all other passions.

-Now in her third year with the highly esteemed Laurent Perrier US, Sarah feels like a Champagne flue overflowing with joy and fulfillment.
+Now in her third year with the highly esteemed Laurent Perrier US, Sarah feels like a Champagne flute overflowing with joy and fulfillment.
 She believes her journey to discovering her ultimate passion is reflective of how the Champenoise discovered Champagne - infinite patience in the face of trials and tribulations, and glorious happenstance.